 Nonprofits hold an extremely special place in the hearts of millions, and while many people make it a point to donate when they can, some even on a regular basis, there are many that fall under the “one-time” donors list.
 Many nonprofits may struggle with turning those one-timers into recurring constituents because there is a very fine line they must walk.

 Consumers know that nonprofits rely on consistent donations to stay up and running while also working on their mission.
-However, just like any marketing effort, simply spamming your email list for money isn’t going to do you any good, and could, in fact, land you on an email blacklist.
+However, just like any marketing effort, simply spamming your email list for money isn’t going to do you any good, and could, in fact, land you on an email blocklist.

 So how can a nonprofit use email to turn one-time donors into recurring constituents?
 We’ve got some ideas for you.